biril/jasq/README.md

 Jasq simplifies testing AMD modules by overloading Jasmine's `describe` and `it` to

-* maintain spec atomicity, avoiding persistent module state
+* avoid persistent module state, maintaining spec atomicity
 * allow mocking of the tested module's dependencies per spec

 Jasq is built on the assumption that any Jasmine suite will concern (and thus, test / define the